docwho2/java-chime-voice-sdk-cdk/README.md

         - Existing Phone number associated to created Trunk if SID provided
             - Easier to Provision phone ahead of time, then you can deploy and destory as many times as you want and number is intact.
     - Chime PSTN Numbers
-        - Can provision phone numbers when area code supplied (experiemental)
+        - Can provision phone numbers when area code supplied
         - Creates SIP rule for PSTN numbers pointing to SMA's in both regions
         - Existing phone number support that will associate and dissassociate to SIP Rule
 - GitHub Workflow Examples for validating and deploying